-Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP1-BP0 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be programmed or erased.
-Hardware protection mode (HPM) The SRWD, BP1-BP0 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be programmed or erased.
+Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP1-BP0 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 The protected area cannot be program or erase.
+Hardware protection mode (HPM) The SRWD, BP1-BP0 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be program or erase.